JA-Bonilla/Doc-Report/README.md

 In order to set your environment up to run the code here, first install all requirements:
 `pip install -r requirements.txt`

+In the Utils folder you will need to delete the name of the `enviorment.env` file so that you are left with just `.env`

 -----------------------------------------

 # System Requirements